 Keywords Meta Tag Generator

 There are two versions of this software: basic (KWG) and advanced (KWGA).
 The difference is that KWG acts only on single HTML (and PHP) files, whereas KWGA acts on multiple files in a single operation (but does not act on PHP files).
-If you need to do only one web page at a time then KWG is what you need.
-If you have many pages, e.g. more than 20, then you need KWGA.
-Click on this link for the KWGA page.
+If you need to do only a dozen or so web pages then KWG is sufficient.
+If you have many pages then you need KWGA.
+(This link takes you to the KWGA page.)
+There is no limit on the size of the input file or the number of words in the file.

 Don't be misled by claims for "free keywords meta tag generators".
 These require you to select keywords, and simply output a meta tag containing those keywords.
 The software described here actually scans any specified HTML or PHP document on your PC and extracts the most frequent and emphasized words, which are then used to create a meta tag to be inserted into that document.